 Fall-off of the signals size as a function of the distance to the shower core (blue dots) fitted with the lateral distribution function (yellow line)

-This reconstruction of the arrival direction of the shower is followed by a fit to a lateral distribution function (ldf), from which the energy estimator and core position ("x", "y", "z") are reconstructed.
+The reconstruction of the arrival direction of the shower is followed by the calculation of the energy estimator and of the position of the impact point at the ground ("x", "y", "z").
+For vertical events, a fit to a lateral distribution function (ldf) is performed.
 In the adjacent figure the fall-off of the signal sizes (blue dots) with distance ("spDistance"), in a plane perpendicular to the direction of the shower, is shown together with a yellow line that defines the ldf used to fit the event.
 The signal at 1000 m, S(1000), ("s1000"), which can be found accurately independent of knowledge of the ldf, represents the shower size and acts as a surrogate for the energy of the primary particle which has initiated the shower.
 The uncertainty in this measurement decreases from 15% at a shower size of 10 VEM (roughly corresponding to E ~ 2.5 x 1018 eV) to 5% at the highest shower sizes.
 The uncertainty on the impact point is of order 50 m.
 S(1000) is influenced by changes in atmospheric conditions that affect shower development [JINST 12 (2017) P02006 (arXiv)] and by the geomagnetic field that impacts on the shower particle-density [JCAP11 (2011) 022 (arXiv)].
 Corrections of order 2% and 1% for the atmospheric and geomagnetic effects ("wcorr", "gcorr"), respectively, are made to S(1000).

 In the adjacent figure the shower images observed with the LL and CO fluorescence telescopes are displayed.
 The colors show the time at which the light reaches each pixel ("pixelTime").
 The trigger conditions require some pixels to be aligned, but background light can also be recorded (the variable "pixelStatus" will also tell up to which level they are used to reconstruct the shower).